aspose-html/Aspose.HTML-Products/html/en/net/generators/unarticulated/_index.md

 ---

 The `<u>` HTML tag represents some text that is styled differently from normal text, such as misspelt words.
 The content inside the `<u>` tag is typically displayed with a simple solid underline. <br>
 Avoid using the `<u>` element where it could be confused with a hyperlink!
 So, it is not recommended to underline text unless you really need it.
-If you need to [highlight text](/html/{{lang.url-fragment}}net/generators/emphasize/), use the `<em>` tag.
+If you need to [emphasize text](/html/{{lang.url-fragment}}net/generators/emphasize/), use the `<em>` tag.
 Use the `<strong>` tag to give [strong importance](/html/{{lang.url-fragment}}net/generators/strong/) to the text.
 These elements were created specifically for those purpose, and browsers usually render this text accordingly.

 {{<section plugin>}}